22. NAVAL INTERCEPTION AND COMBAT

 22.6 WITHDRAWAL FROM NAVAL COMBAT:

-22.62 WITHDRAWAL PERMITTED AFTER COMBAT: Either side may withdraw some or all of its naval forces from a naval battle at the end of any round of naval combat in which an air strike or land-based air attack was launched against opposing naval forces engaged in that battle or fleet combat took place.
+22.61 WITHDRAWAL ALWAYS PERMITTED: Either side may withdraw some or all of its naval forces from a naval battle at the end of any round of naval combat, whether or not there was naval combat in that round (EXCEPTION: Japanese heavy ships that intercept without using oil may not withdraw from naval combat - 33.61B).

 A. Naval units defeated in naval combat while attempting a base change or NR return to their original base (21.33).